Mohamedguguu/ScpScript/README.md

 My dms are opened
 Updates
-The code cant be execute at Studio sio no one patchs it
+The code cant be execute at Studio so no one patchs it

-The Script has been taked down by OWNER OF THE GAME himself